Using the Nutrition Facts Label: A How-To Guide for Older Adults

 Most trans fat is made when manufacturers "hydrogenize” liquid oils, turning them into solid fats, like shortening or some margarines.
 Trans fat is commonly found in crackers, cookies, snack foods, and other foods made with or fried in these solid oils.

-Trans fat, like saturated fat and cholesterol, raises your LDL (bad) cholesterol.
-But unlike these other nutrients, trans fat also lowers your HDL (good) cholesterol.
-This further increases your risk of coronary heart disease.
+Trans fat, like saturated fat and cholesterol, raises your LDL (bad) cholesterol and can increase your risk of coronary heart disease.

 Trans Fat On the Label